 There are so many content writers you can find online.
-While your options are endless, the right candidate is hard to come by.
-The one who understands your business inside out, the one who can help you meet your goals, the one who has the business partner mindset.
+While your options are endless, the right candidate is hard to come by — one who understands your business inside out, who can help you meet your goals, who has the business partner mindset.

 To hire a content writer with these qualifications, you need to go beyond the candidate’s basic content writing skills and experience.
 Here are four questions to ask your candidates: